menu

 Overview

 Millersburg is a tiny city located in the state of Kentucky.
 With a population of 741 people and just one neighborhood, Millersburg is the 287th largest community in Kentucky.
-Much of the housing stock in Millersburg was built prior to World War II, making it one of the older and more historic cities in the country.
+Millersburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-When you are in Millersburg, you'll notice that it is more blue-collar than most other communities in America.
-41.55% of Millersburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Millersburg is generally considered to be a blue-collar town.
+41.55% of the Millersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Millersburg is a city of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Millersburg who work in business and financial occupations (13.30%), sales jobs (7.48%), and management occupations (7.48%).

 Also of interest is that Millersburg has more people living here who work in computers and math than 95% of the places in the US.